ma8h7er/turbovets/README.md

 8. Start the frontend app by opening a new Terminal window and running `nx serve dashboard`.
 9. Access the app at `http://localhost/4200`
 10. You can access the API docs at `http://localhost:3000/api-docs`

+## Future Improvements

+This application is a basic representation of a CRUD app using node.js as a backend API and Angular as a frontend UI.
+Although, it can be improved by adding several feature like:

+1. Build a secure authentication using JWT.
+In the backend we can generate a JWT token for each user after singing-in with limited TTL (time to live), and generate a refresh token that can be used by the frontend app when the main JWT token is expired so the token will be refreshed and a new token will be sent to the user.
+The token will be used by the frontend app to communicate with the backend by sending the token in the `Authorization` request header like:

+    ```
+        Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
+    ```

+2. In addition for a secure production-ready application, we can make the roles more dynamic.
+Currently the app uses the role name as identifier to decide the permission the user have, but that can be improved by adding a new `permissions` database table and each role will have many permissions.
+That makes it more dynamic and we can add as many roles as we want without limiting it to the role name.
+Also, we can create a page for adding, editing and attaching permissions to the role.

+3. The backend app can be more scallable and restructure it to microservices architecture.
+In this way we can build different services for api-gateway, authentication, task management and more to serve more users and make the development process more flexible if we have many dev teams so each team can focus on one service at a time.

+4. The frontend can be improved by designing modern user interfaces and build reusable Angular components.
+We can add sign-up and sign-in page for authentication.